 I get that downsizing isn’t always an instant option that people can take advantage of, but the good news is there are a lot of things that you can do to help improve your financial situation and ease you into a downsized way of living.

 A common theme amongst people who are determined to live a life of financial freedom is to not sell your home but instead list it on places like AirBNB.
 You can get paid to rent a room or even your entire house.
 Doing this can help pay off debt and in some cases even cover the cost of your mortgage!
-Check the AirBNB calculator to see how much you could be making.
+Check the AirBNB calculator.

 Whether you want to pay off debt, start a downsize now or plan for a downsize down the road, it is important that you get a solid plan in place.